robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 An *Ad Hominem* argument (some of them, specifically named), something not for an old-times gentleman but the US politics is a ring.
 About DEI in general Kirk was right and L.A. and Hollywood burned down because DEI created such a bubble of incompetence in the fire department to the point they forgot their mission and the fundamentals of risk management.

-People should to be placed in a role for what they are able to do, not because anything else.
+People should be placed in a role for what they are able to do, not because anything else.
 Fairness is not achieved by enforcing silly rules.

 &nbsp;**A.** -- I want half of my staff green-skin for fair policy<br>
 &nbsp;**B.** -- Sir, we do not have green-skin people in our staff<br>